ChalitaCh/CMEECourseWork/README.md

 # My CMEE Coursework Repository 2021-2022

-This repository contains the coursework for my MSc CMEE at Imperial College London.
+This repository contains the coursework for my MSc CMEE at Imperial College London 2021-2022.
+The details of coursework and lecture note can be referred at https://mhasoba.github.io/TheMulQuaBio/intro.html.

+## Environment and softwares

+- MacOS Monterey, version  12.1.
+- GNU bash, version 3.2.57
+- Python 3, version 3.8.8
+- R, version 4.1.1

+All the packages used in each week assignment were listed on that week's Readme page.

 ## Author